Sir-Benjamin-source/Spiral-Path/README.md

 Applies Path to text (e.g., short stories)—extracts themes via cycles, visualizes retention graph. python examples/narrative_analyzer.py --text "The Gift of the Magi" – Generates theme_spiral.png.

 All examples are self-contained, with params tunable for your workflows.
-Start with the simulator to feel the flow.Installation & UsageNo heavy deps—pure Python for core sims.
+Start with the simulator to feel the flow.
+Installation & UsageNo heavy deps—pure Python for core sims.
 Core: numpy, matplotlib (for viz).
 Advanced: Add networkx for graph-based spirals; pandas for data handling.

-Run pip install -r requirements.txt for basics.ContributingLove the spiral?
+Run pip install -r requirements.txt for basics.
+ContributingLove the spiral?
 Fork, tweak, and PR!
 Focus on:  New examples (AI/ML integrations).
 Path equation extensions (stochastic variants).
 Docs for non-coders.